-At the start of orbit 103, the Earth crosses through Cameras 1, saturating the CCD detectors and/or causing strong glints.
-At the start of orbit 104, the Earth and then the Moon moves through Camera 1, saturating the detectors and causing strong glints and scattered light signals in Cameras 1 and 2 (see Figure 3; the camera fields of view are marked by the horizontal black line).
+At the start of orbit 105, the Earth crosses through Camera 1, saturating the CCD detectors and/or causing strong glints.
+At the start of orbit 106, the Earth and then the Moon moves through Camera 1, saturating the detectors and causing strong glints and scattered light signals in Cameras 1 and 2 (see Figure 3).

 Figure 2: Median background flux across all targets on a given CCD in each camera.
 The changes are caused by variations in the orientation and distance of the Earth and Moon.
-In Sector 48, the Earth and Moon pass through the camera fields of view, saturating the detectors.
+In Sector 49, the Earth and Moon pass through the camera fields of view, saturating the detectors.